Description

 Do I need to prepare for the test?

-You should not have taken any antibiotics for at least four weeks before the test, and ideally should not be on proton pump inhibitors (PPIs) such as omeprazole for at least two weeks prior, as these can reduce test sensitivity and produce false-negative results.
+You should not have taken any antibiotics or bismuth-containing medication for at least four weeks before the test, and should ideally stop proton pump inhibitors (PPIs) such as omeprazole at least two weeks prior, as these can suppress bacterial load below the test’s detection threshold and produce false-negative results.
 Please check with your prescriber before stopping any regular medication.

 Why can this test only be ordered on its own?